hashicorp/vault/website/source/guides/secret-mgmt/pki-engine.html.md

 1. Enter **`example.com`** in the **Common Name**.
 1. Select **pem_bundle** from the **Format** drop-down list, and then click **Save**.
-1. Click **Cooy Certificate** and save the generated certificate in a file, `intermediate.cert.pem`.
+1. Click **Copy Certificate** and save the generated certificate in a file, `intermediate.cert.pem`.
 1. Select **pki_int** from the **Secrets** tab to return to the intermediate CA.
 1. Select **Configure** and then click **Set signed intermediate**.
 1. Paste in the certificate in the **Signed Intermediate Certificate** field and